janosh/pymatgen-2-paper/paper/main.typ

 + Performance optimizations through compiled extensions and algorithmic improvements.
 E.g. exploration of hybrid Python-Rust bindings @lunnikivi_transpiling_2020. // TODO mention moyo as a successful example of this?
 // Mention widespread benefit & accelerations
 + Docs?
++ (More) Extension packages / support?
+Reflecting a change in development scope

 We remain committed to fostering an open, collaborative environment that drives innovation in computational materials science.